 Tooth decay is the most common disease affecting children.
 By five years old, nearly a quarter of children have tooth decay, with an average of three teeth affected.
 Tooth decay is also the most common reason for hospital admission for children aged five to nine years old.

-The Oral Health service aims to provide advice and information to parents and carers on tooth brushing tips, appropriate toothpaste (such as fluoride content), how to find a dentist, and healthier options of snacks and drinks.
+The Oral Health team aims to provide advice and information to parents and carers on tooth brushing tips, appropriate toothpaste (such as fluoride content), how to find a dentist, and healthier options of snacks and drinks.

 The overall aim is healthier teeth for LEAP children and families.